3 Reasons Herbs Don’t Work and What To Do About It

 Depending on the herb that you take, you may find that the herb increases your normal heat or dryness making you feel unpleasant, or the herb can soothe your normal constitution by bringing the opposite qualities.

-On the other hand, that same cooliing and drying herb, might make the spouse feel quite a bit worse.
+On the other hand, that same cooling and drying herb might make the spouse feel quite a bit worse.

 It’s important to understand the energetics of the individual herbs before deciding which herbs are likely to help the most in a given situation.

 Thankfully, we don’t have to memorize a long list of herbs and their herbal energetics to make good decisions about which herbs to try.
 Herbs help us to figure things out by their flavours.

 The taste of herbs

 Herbs can be sweet, salty, bitter, pungent, or sour.
 Sweet herbs like marshmallow are generally moistening.
 Whereas bitter herbs like grapefruit peel and motherwort are generally drying and cooling.
 Salty herbs like orach are high in minerals and nutritive.
 Pungent herbs like cayenne pepper are generally drying and warming.
 Sour herbs are generally drying and cooling.
 Many herb reference books will offer the herbal energetics in the Materia Medica section of the herbal.

 When you are ill the affliction can shift your normal constitution.
 You know the feeling when you first notice a cold coming on.
 You may have a dry, scratchy throat and hot, sore muscles.
 After a few days, your throat is mucusy and you are sneezing, or your sinuses are plugged.
 While you may still be warm, you are not dry.
 If anything, you wish you were a little dry.